How to prepare your company for Google’s new search customer journey.

 Google’s SERP is almost unrecognizable compared to what it looked like just a few years ago.
 The changes aren’t just on the surface, either: Google is becoming less search engine, more portal, said Jessica Bowman, CEO of SEO In-house and Search Engine Land editor at large, during her keynote at SMX Advanced this month.

 This evolution is fundamentally altering the customer journey from search, with Google owning the process by enabling users to bypass clicks to websites to get information, take action and even transact.
 This will have repercussions for just about every company.
-Bowman offered several plans of action for SEOs preparing for these changes and said investments in SEO will be more important than ever.
+Bowman offered several plans of action for SEOs preparing for these changes and said investments in Google SEO will be more important than ever.

 Build and train your SEO army